Social Sciences & LAW Stream

 9:30 am Registration in Magdalen College’s Old Kitchen Bar with coffee & tea

-10:30 am Social scientific and Christian understandings of human beings in society - Steve Puttick, Associate Professor of Teacher Education
+10:30 am Social scientific and Christian understandings of human beings in society - Steve Puttick, Associate Professor of Teacher Education, St Anne’s College

-This talk has focusses on comparing (and contrasting) Christian anthropology with rational choice theory (including behavioural economics and cooperative game theory), social theory/constructionism, and persons/agency (including the social theory of Christian Smith).
+This talk has focuses on comparing (and contrasting) Christian anthropology with rational choice theory (including behavioural economics and cooperative game theory), social theory/constructionism, and persons/agency (including the social theory of Christian Smith).

 1:00 pm Lunch in the Old Kitchen Bar

-2:00 pm Part One: Social ethics in the social sciences: theological and secular approaches - Tom Simpson, Alfred Landecker Professor of Values and Public Policy
+2:00 pm Part One: Social ethics in the social sciences: theological and secular approaches - Tom Simpson, incoming Alfred Landecker Professor of Values and Public Policy, Wadham College

 The talk considers the implicit commitments in social sciences about the way society should be structured, considers whether there is a Christian view and if so, what constitutes that view, and then presents a critique of the dominant secular proposals.
 The talk starts with a case study, to focus attention on the questions that need to be addressed.